krau42/VBA-DA5513-Generator/README.md

 ## General Rules:
 - Buttons tell you to click
 - Blue cells correlate to the steps listed in "Filling in the Excel"
-- User inputed data goes into green cells
+- User inputed data goes into green cells (the only unlocked ones)

 ## Setting Up:
 1. Download a blank DA Form 5513 from https://armypubs.army.mil/ProductMaps/PubForm/Details.aspx?PUB_ID=1002447